NVlabs/GLAMR/README.md

 # Demo

-We provide demos for single-person video with both dynamic and static cameras.
+We provide demos for single- and multi-person video with both dynamic and static cameras.
 ### Dynamic Videos
 Run the following command to test GLAMR on a single-person video with **dynamic** camera:
 ```